Jazz roll to another blowout, rout Kings 123-105

 TIP-INS

-Jazz: Snyder was called for a technical foul in the third quarter.
+Jazz: Quin Snyder was called for a technical foul in the third quarter.

 Kings: De’Aaron Fox shot 5 of 17. .
 Fans rained down boos and chanted ”Fire Coach Walton!” in the final minutes. .
 Sacramento hasn’t defeated Utah since Nov.
 1, 2019. .
 Walton and Buddy Hield were called for technicals in the first half.